There are many ways to enjoy well-aged meat.

 - Set up a two zone fire.
 On a charcoal grill, push all the hot coals to one side.
 On a gas grill, turn on one to two burners while leaving the others off.
-Get the ambient temperature of the grill up to 225F to 250F.
+Get the temperature of the grill up to 225F to 250F.

 - Place the steak(s) on the indirect heat zone and cook it until the internal temperature is about 10F below the target.
 Say, you want medium rare (130F), you’d want the temperature to be 120F.

 - Let the meat rest and crank up the grill’s temperature to 600F.
 Throw the meat on the direct heat zone and sear each side for 2 to 3 minutes.